Wide hero image introducing Chapter 7 bankruptcy in Arizona, branded for Arizona Bankruptcy Lawyers at Yontz Law, PLLC.

 Do You Qualify?
 The Chapter 7 Means Test in Arizona

-Most people qualify for chapter 7 bankruptcy Arizona in one of two ways:
+Most people qualify for bankruptcy chapter 7 in Arizona in one of two ways:

-• You’re over median, but you still pass the means test after allowed deductions (certain living expenses and other deductions that bankruptcy forms apply).
+• You’re over median, but you still pass the means test after allowed deductions (certain living expenses and other deductions the bankruptcy forms apply).

-In other words, being above the median doesn’t automatically mean you can’t file.
-It usually means you have more math to do before you know whether bankruptcy chapter 7 in Arizona is available to you.
+Being above the median doesn’t automatically mean you can’t file.
+It usually means you have more math to do before you know whether chapter 7 is available to you.

 Arizona Chapter 7 Income Limits